telarium/chuckECheese_animatronic/README.md

 # chuckECheese_animatronic
-A project to control an old 1981 Chuck E Cheese animatronic character by the name of Pasqually.
-Uses CHIP for the microcontroller to control pneumatics through a web interface.
+A project to retrofit an old 1981 Chuck E Cheese animatronic character named Pasqually, using as Raspberry PI to control pneumatics through a web interface.
+You know, for fun.

 # MIDI
 To use Chrome's MIDI capabilities (optional), you must access the HTTPS secure version of the web server.